Trade Union Forum

 Climate

-Climate in China is diverse – subtropical in the southeast and sharply continental in the north-west.
-On the south coast, the weather is determined by the monsoon winds.
-Seasonal air movements and associated winds contain a large amount of moisture in summer, and are dry in winter.
-Differences in latitude, longitude, and altitude in China determine the variety of temperature and meteorological conditions.
+The climate is diverse – subtropical in the southeast, sharply continental in the northwest.
+On the southern coast, the weather is determined by monsoons.
+Seasonal air movements and accompanying winds contain a large amount of moisture in the summer but are dry in winter.
+Differences in latitude, longitude, and altitude across China's territory determine the diversity of temperature and meteorological regimes.

-There is a substantial temperature difference between the regions in the winter months, but the difference decreases in summer.
-In the northern part of the country, temperatures in January can drop to -30 °C, with average temperatures around 0 °C. The average July temperature in this area is +20 °C. In the southern parts of the country, the average temperature ranges from +10 °C in January to +28 °C in July.
+The temperature difference between regions in the winter months is significant; in summer, the difference decreases.
+In the northern part of the country, the temperature in January can drop to -30°C, average temperatures are about 0°C. The average July temperature in this area is +20°C. In the southern parts of the country, the average temperature ranges from +10°C in January to +28°C in July.